Skip to main content

 Jury Service

-THE JURY TRIAL SCHEDULED TO BEGIN WEDNESDAY, APRIL 17th IS NOT GOING.
+THE JURY TRIAL SCHEDULED FOR TUESDAY, JANUARY 20th IS GOING.

 If the above message is not updated by 5:00 PM the night before your jury service, call (530) 251-8120 to hear the status of the trial you have been summoned for